-Five Transgender Service Members Are Suing Trump Over Proposed Military Ban
+Transgender Service Members Sue Trump Over Military Ban

 Weeks after President Donald Trump tweeted about banning transgender people from the armed services, a handful of transgender service members sued Trump over his military ban.
 The five service members have filed their lawsuit in conjunction with two LGBTQ+ organizations — the National Center for Lesbian Rights and GLBTQ Legal Advocates & Defenders.
 The NCLR's Legal Director, Shannon Minter, outlined the reasons for the lawsuit against the trans military ban, saying in a statement obtained by the Huffington Post,